rackspace/runway/docs/source/cfngin/lookups.rst

   an environment file.
 It does not support other embedded lookups to see if they exist.
 Only checking variables in the environment file are supported.
-  If you attempt to have the default lookup perform any other lookup that fails, CFNgin will throw an exception for that lookup and will stop your build before it gets a chance to fall back to the default in your config.
+  If you attempt to have the default lookup perform any other lookup that fails, CFNgin will throw an exception for that lookup and will exit before it gets a chance to fall back to the default in your config.

 .. _`kms lookup`: